openai/whisper/README.md

 ## Command-line usage

+There are five model sizes, four with English-only versions, offering speed and accuracy tradeoffs.
 The following command will transcribe speech in audio files, using the `medium` model:

     whisper audio.flac audio.mp3 audio.wav --model medium